 - We expect that all staff will support rules and codes and ensure consistent application and expectations across the school day.

 - We believe positive behaviours should be praised to encourage good behaviour in the classroom and elsewhere in the school.

 - The Governors expect any rewards system should be consistently applied and where possible measurable.
 It must be regularly monitored for consistency, fair application and effectiveness.

 - Sanctions for unacceptable/poor behaviour should be known and understood by all staff, other adults with authority for behaviour, pupils and parents/carers including extended provision.

 - It is important that sanctions are monitored for their proper use, consistency and effective impact.

 - The Home/School Agreement will be an important part of communicating our approach so that parents/carers can be encouraged to support their child, just as the pupils should be helped to understand their responsibilities during their time at school, in the wider community and in preparation for their life after school.

 - The responsibilities of children, parents/carers and all school staff with respect to their and their children’s behaviour should be outlined in the Home School Agreement which children, parents/carers and teachers must be asked to sign when a pupil joins the school.

 The use of Reasonable Force

-- The Governors expect that authorised staff are appropriately trained in the use of positive handling and restraint and that all staff are given advice on de-escalation and behaviour
+- The Governors expect that authorised staff are appropriately trained in the use of positive handling and restraint and that all staff are given advice on de-escalation and behaviour management techniques.

 - There is a statutory duty to record and report all significant incidents including all use of force.
 Where a risk has been identified, an individual pupil may have a Behaviour Management Plan if appropriate which could specify a particular physical intervention technique for the pupil concerned.